mvexel/osmdiff/README.md

 [![build and test](https://github.com/mvexel/osmdiff/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/mvexel/osmdiff/actions/workflows/build_and_test.yml) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 A read-only interface to OpenStreetMap change APIs and files.
-See also [pyosm](https://github.com/iandees/pyosm) which can do similar things.

 This module has been tested with Python 3.8 - 3.12.
 Use at your own risk with other versions.